project: smart electricity meter with historic energy use

 credit is due to the helpful folk at OpenEnergyMonitor

-Here’s what this project achieves:
+what this project achieves:

-- Measures electricity in any unit – Watts, kW or money
+- measures electricity in any unit – Watts, kW or money

-- Uses a photodiode with built-in amplifier TSL257-LF (~ £3.50 ebay)
+- uses a photodiode with built-in amplifier TSL257-LF (~ £3.50 ebay) and an ESP32 wifi chip (~ £5).

-How to connect up a light sensor and ESP32
+how to connect up a light sensor and ESP32

 The TSL257 photodiode has three pins, GND, 5v and signal.
 Connect a 10K ohm load resistor between signal and ground.
 (Luckily my RPi kit had a pack of 10K ohm resistors).
 CARE – this sensor is PLASTIC: I soldered the connections, using a large metal clip as a heatsink.
 Finally the sensor wires were glue-gunned, covered in heat-shrink and mounted in a 3D printed cover (below).